Tips to help avoid a chimney fire

 - Chimneys must be swept on a regular basis this can be as much as three times in the burning season (winter) but at least once per season regardless of fuel type.

 - All wood burned must have a moisture content of no more than 17 percent.

-- It is important to purchase the correct size appliance for your room, an appliance which is too large will never be used hot enough to volatize all of the fuel within the wood and unburned fuel will pass up the chimney as smoke and condense within the flue as extremely flammable creosote.
+- It is important to purchase the correct size appliance for your room, an appliance that is too large will never be used hot enough to volatilize all of the fuel within the wood and unburned fuel will pass up the chimney as smoke and condense within the flue as extremely flammable creosote.

 To minimize creosote production in a wood stove these steps can be followed: